chardon55/lets-theia/README.md

 Your startup Eclipse Theia IDE distribution using Electron.

-Let's Theia follows most of the instruction of the Theia Blueprint template to emit a usable Eclipse Theia IDE.
+Let's Theia follows most of the instruction and implementation of the Theia Blueprint template to emit a usable Eclipse Theia IDE.

 > This project is **NOT** affiliated nor part of the Eclipse Foundation or Eclipse Theia project.